rezelution/se_project_todo-app/README.md

 ## Functionality

 The Simple To Do Task application allows you to create tasks with the option of setting a deadline.
 It allows you to mark the task as completed via checkbox.
 The tasks can also be deleted at any time whether complete or not completed.
 There is no limit to how many tasks a user can create.
 The tasks have a maximum character limit of 40.
 This allows for quick visibility without expanding the window.
 The dates are automatically set once the user selects their dates based on a pop-up calendar.
+There is a counter that displays how many tasks are complete from the total of tasks.
+This counter get's updated once tasks are added or deleted.

 ## Technology